Bachelor Of Education (Honours)

 The BEd(Hons) is the first degree after initial teacher qualification, and the Rhodes BEd(Hons) is a general postgraduate degree which prepares students for research-based postgraduate studies in education.
 Its aim is to consolidate and deepen students’ knowledge of education, and to develop their ability to research educational contexts using appropriate methodologies and techniques.
 The qualification demands a high level of theoretical engagement and intellectual independence, and results in an NQF Level 8 exit qualification.
 It provides a pathway to a Master’s in Education (MEd).

 About the Course

-The BEd(Hons) degree is offered in a part time programme over two years.
-A new course is started every year, with one in Grahamstown (applications in 2019 for 2020) and one in Namibia (applications in 2018 for 2019).
-Students come to five week-long sessions during each year and are expected to complete assignments between each session.
+The BEd Honors is a part-time qualification with tuition over two years.
+A new course is started every year, with one in Makhanda, formerly Grahamstown, and one in Okahandja, Namibia.
+Students attend five week-long teaching sessions each year and are expected to complete assignments between each session.
 Attendance at all sessions and submission of all assignments is compulsory.

 The flyer at the link below contains information about the current course which you may find useful.

 Year 1 comprises two courses.
 In the first course, students examine contemporary issues and related ideas in education, from philosophical, psychological and sociological perspectives.
 The second course introduces students to the fundamentals of educational research.

 Year 2 comprises the specialism OR electives.
 This year's study deepens students' theoretical understanding in their chosen field and they undertake a research project under supervision.

 In both years, students are supported by an academic literacies programme which enhances their ability to read and write academic genres at an Honours level.